Gkicks/matching-bears/README.md

 ## Initial Discussion

 Matching Bears is a game playing website.
-The name Matching Bears is a wordplay on the well known game Matching Pairs.
+The name Matching Bears is a wordplay on the well known game, Matching Pairs.
 The website is user-friendly and easy to navigate, giving the user a smooth game playing experience

 ### Key Information for the Site